rxweb/rxweb/docs/reactive-form-validators/validation-decorators/choice.md

 ---
 title: choice
-description: choice validation  {{validatorType}}  will check whether the value entered is matching the properties defined.
+description: choice validation {{validatorType}} will check that whether the value entered by user is matching the range defined in the properties.
 author: rxcontributortwo
 category: form-validations
-type:tabs
+type: tabs
 linktitle: choice
 ---

 # When to use
-Suppose you want to create a employee form in which you want employee to enter value of a particular choice which contains fields like department, hobbies and skills.Here the field is taken in the form of array and according to that the choice is applied on the property by applying minlength and maxLength.
+Suppose you want to create an employee form which contains fields like department, projectDomains, qualifications, skills and hobbies.
+You want user to select a specific range of value for a particular choice.
+Here the field is taken in the form of array and according to that the choice is applied on the property by applying minlength and maxLength.
 Here depending upon the requirement these scenarios may arise.

 <ol class='showHideElement'>
+    <li>The projectDomains field in which you want the user to enter minimum three domains.</li>
-    <li>The skills field in which you want the user to enter maximum three skills and minimum of one skill.</li>
+    <li>The qualifications field in which you want the user to enter maximum four qualifications.</li>
+    <li>Apply choice validation based on matched condition in the form, like if the department  is ‘dotnet’ then the user must select minimum 3 languages (Based on function).</li>
-    <li>Apply choice validation based on matched condition in the form, like if the department  is ‘dotnet’ then the skills value should be maximum three and minimum one.</li>
+    <li>Apply choice validation based on matched condition in the form, like if the department  is ‘dotnet’ then the user must select minimum 3 skills (Based on string datatype).</li>
-    <li>The Custom Message on Hobbies field.</li>
+    <li>Adding Custom Message on Hobbies Field.</li>
     <data-scope scope="['decorator','validator']">
         <li>Apply choice validation dynamically based on server rules.</li>
     </data-scope>
 </ol>
 Let’s see how choice {{validatorType}} fulfil the need.

 # Basic choice Validation
 <data-scope scope="['decorator','template-driven-directives','template-driven-decorators']">